jamie-miller-rva/TA_Leaflet-Challenge/README.md

 # TA_Leaflet-Challenge
-Demonstrate the capabilities to Leaflet to visualize geojson data
+Demonstrate the capabilities of Leaflet to visualize geojson data